Adam5Wu/Micro-power-SMPS/README.md

 But I don't want to run 100 more wires in my house.
 I have to rely on batteries.

-Batteries have physical dimentions, have weights, have capacity limits.
+Batteries have physical dimensions, have weights, and have capacity limits.
 And the good ones are expensive.

 At the moment of writing (2015~2016), LiPo 18650 seems to have the best combination of power density (capacity/volume) and price.
 But, their voltage is too high at full charge (4.2v), but drop too low (2.7v) before they completely discharge.